dolittle/DotNET.Applications/Documentation/Backend/container.md

 ---
 # Container

-doLittle is using the *dependency principle* and is relying on an external system providing its dependencies.
+Dolittle is using the *dependency principle* and is relying on an external system providing its dependencies.
 This is typically an IOC containers job of providing this.
-In certain areas of doLittle, the container is used directly as a service locator.
+In certain areas of Dolittle, the container is used directly as a service locator.
 This is in places where we typically [discover types](type_discovery.md) and need to be able to create instances of them, in case they have dependencies that needs to be resolved.